All Episodes

 We've seen it happen time and time again.

-Well, and who's gonna pay for it?
+Well, who's going to pay for it?

-I think they're they're to the point of stopping this and reversing it and doing what they can to.
+I think they're to the point of stopping this and reversing it and doing what they can to.

-Uh they've got most people have no choice.
+Most people have no choice.

 Most people can't leave.

-We certainly aren't gonna go to Iran.
+We certainly aren't going to go to Iran.

-Where are you gonna go?
+Where are you going to go?

 I don't know.

-There's no place, see, and you know what, Rush, I think about this all the time.
+See, and you know what, Rush, I think about this all the time.

 There's no place left for me.